listingclown3/jexactyl-credit-maker/README.md

 --------------------

-# Pterodactyl-Credit-Maker
+# Jexactyl-Credit-Maker
-Headless chrome browser that will stay generate credits for you on Pterodactyl/Jexacytl/Whatever other Pterodactyl copies that allow AFK Coins gaining.
+Headless chrome browser that will stay generate credits for you on Pterodactyl/Jexacytl/Whatever other Jexactyl copies that allow AFK Coins gaining.

 --------------------